 But the best show of all was the jousting tournament.
 Make sure that you arrive to see the royal procession arrive.
 The lords and ladies of the court walk in, as well as the knights who will be competing in the joust.
 It is a blast watching these two knights battle.
 The crowd gets really into the show, which also makes it a ton of fun.
 Luckily the knight that we were cheering for won the competition.
 There are only two jousting shows perday, so make sure to plan your day accordingly.

 We didn’t make it to every show because there were so many.
 There are puppet shows going on throughout the day, concerts, dancers, and a whole variety of other things.
 You will also come across places to take pictures with lots of people: Queen Elizabeth, knights, mermaids, and pirates.

 There are also tons of vendors.
 We didn’t spend much time here, but there are costumes, weapons, and all sorts of items to purchase.
 If you love to shop, this will be fun for you.
 There are also food trucks for when you get hungry.
 We recommend bringing cash.
 People that were paying with cards were taking quite a long time.

 This event costs $15/adult and $8/children (6-11).
 5 and under is FREE!
-There is also a family pass for $30 for up to 5 people.
-If you are a member of Thanksgiving Point, you receive $2 off on each ticket.
+The great thing is that the ticket is good for both days.
 This is a little pricey, but we spent almost 4 hours, and we could have easily stayed longer if we didn’t need to pick up the other kids.
 So plan on spending a good chunk of time, and the cost is worth the fun.